-You can now work with Python as regular and take advantage of its benefits.
+You can now work with Python as usual, taking advantage of the benefits of PyPy.
 For example, we can create a simple Python script that sums 1,000 numbers and execute it using PyPy.
 The code is as follows.

 nums = range(1000) sum = 0 for k in nums: sum = sum + k print("Sum of 1,000 numbers is : ", sum)

 If this script is named

 test.py, then you can simply run it using the following command (assuming that the Python file is located inside the

 bin folder of PyPy, which is the same location of the

 The next figure shows the result of executing the previous code.

 To compare the runtime of PyPy and CPython for summing 1,000 numbers, the code is changed to measure the time as follows.